Updated July 21, 2021.

 A trip to Hawaii calls for a cute new bikini, don’t you think?!

-If you do plan on hiking while on the Big Island (which I highly recommend!), you’ll want to be prepared with a few things.
+If you do plan on hiking while on the Island of Hawai’i (which I highly recommend!), you’ll want to be prepared with a few things.

 Personal Item and Day Bag